Skip to content

 Git hooks can be used to execute certain scripts and tools before a commit or push is made.
 They are configured on a per-project basis and are run every time a user wants to commit something.

 The downside of this workflow is that, depending on project size, running all the tools locally takes some time.
-On really large projects, this can be significant towards the point that more time is lost on waiting for the tools than it is worth.
+On really large projects, this time can be significant towards the point that more time is lost on waiting for the tools than it is worth.

 This brings us to another way of integrating our toolset, but on a more distributed scale.